 community to share its academic expertise with state schools.

-Liam Trimby, XM2 PGR, successfully passed an interview and a 2 day training course to volunteer for the Club.
+Liam Trimby, one of our 2015 cohort for XM2 PGR, successfully passed an interview and a 2-day training course to volunteer for the Club.
 Here's a summary of his experience:

 "I created my own highly applied 6-week course in electromagnetics pitched at A-level difficulty, and was assigned to a group of 12 year 10 students in Yeovil whom I taught for 2 hours every week for 6 weeks.